9 Creative Business Development Strategies for Architects and Designers

 Generating new business opportunities involves both marketing and communications, but most of all it involves nurturing relationships.
 As long as you can continue networking effectively and keep your contacts talking about you, then your firm will most likely pop up during conversations about new projects.
 And as long as your name continues to pop up, and you proactively pursue new information, the more likely it is that you will be included in shortlists and be receiving direct commissions.

-What other effective business development strategies would you recommend?
+What other effective business development strategies for architects would you recommend?